Protesters scuffle with Hong Kong police, government offices shut

 The extradition bill, which will cover Hong Kong residents and foreign and Chinese nationals living or traveling through the city, has sparked concern it may threaten the rule of law that underpins Hong Kong’s international financial status.

 Beijing rejects accusations of meddling and Chinese state media said this week “foreign forces” were trying to damage China by creating chaos over the bill.
-Chinese media said on Thursday the protests were “hammering” Hong Kong’s reputation.

-“It is lawlessness that will hurt Hong Kong, not the proposed amendments to its fugitive law,” said the English-language China Daily.
+The English-language China Daily said the “lawlessness” would hurt Hong Kong, not the proposed amendments to its law.

-Lam and her officials say the extradition law is necessary to plug loopholes that allow criminals wanted on the mainland to use the city as a haven.
-She has said the courts would provide human rights safeguards in vetting case-by-case extraditions to the mainland.
+Lam and her officials say the law is necessary to plug loopholes that allow criminals wanted on the mainland to use the city as a haven.
+She has said the courts would provide human rights safeguards.

 The Civil Human Rights Front which organized Sunday’s huge march, said it was planning another demonstration for Sunday.

-Most roads around the business district were open on Thursday but the Pacific Place shopping mall next to the legislature, and the AIA Central office tower, were closed.

-Banks, including Standard Chartered, Bank of China and DBS, said they had suspended branch services in the area.

-Opponents of the extradition bill, including lawyers and rights groups, say China’s justice system is marked by torture and forced confessions and arbitrary detention.
+Opponents of the bill, including lawyers and rights groups, say China’s justice system is marked by torture and forced confessions and arbitrary detention.

 Democratic city legislators condemned Lam and what they said was heavy-handed police action.